Tag Archive for: red flowers

 And, guess who came home with her own ‘Red Hot’ shrubs?
 Me!

-Then I was extremely honored to receive two of these new shrubs, so I can share with you how they do in my Phoenix area garden.
+Then I was extremely honored to receive two of these new shrubs.
+I can share with you how they do in my Phoenix area garden.
 They are doing very well along the south-facing side of my house underneath the window by my kitchen.

 Then, of course, I also brought home other plants – autumn sage (Salvia greggii), Mt.
 Lemmon marigold (Tagetes lemmonii), ‘Mr. Liko’ pink gaura (Gaura lindheimeri ‘Mr. Liko’).
 Getting free plants is like Christmas to this horticulturist!

-The great news is that ‘Red Hot’ Tecoma is now available at many local nurseries.
+The great news is that ‘Red Hot’ Tecoma shrubs are now available at many local nurseries.

 I will share the progress of my new ‘Red Hot’ shrubs and maybe you can do the same.